 Upon return home from Europe, he opened the Piggy Bank.
 And to our amazement, the number of Euros that he’d collected in the form of small coins was incredible.

-That apart, the Piggy Bank actually encouraged our son to collect coins and save them up.
+Apart from that, the Piggy Bank actually encouraged our son to collect coins and save them up.
 And he would occasionally count the amount in his Piggy Bank.
 This took us to the second step of giving him a financial gift.

 2. Open a Bank Account for Children